Keeping your guests informed about your big day is an essential part of wedding planning.

 Parallax scrolling gives depth to the illustrations, creating an animated effect.
 Despite having different styles, none seem out of place thanks to the uniform black, gold, and white color palette.

 Additional text characteristics like the cursive typeface and drop caps create the feeling that you’re reading a storybook.
 It’s not a style that everyone will want to copy, but it sure feels right for some of the more traditional couples.

 Check out Jessica and Russ’s wedding website’s design to get out-of-the-box ideas for a visually striking design for your own event website.

 If you like minimalism, you’re going to love Alice and Gene’s wedding website.

-It features lots of whitespace, large headlines, and small body texts that create a clean look.
-Despite the simplicity, elements stand out and help tell their tale as a couple.
+It features lots of whitespace, large headlines, and small bits of text, all of which come together to create that clean look.
+Despite the simplicity, elements stand out and help tell the tale of the couple.

 The background uses illustrations of mountains, which represent the setting of their engagement, while the website’s dark green color scheme hints at their love for nature.